 As they continue to date, Frankie realizes that Matthew belongs to a secret all-boys club.
 He won’t say a word about it, but, after some sleuthing, she determines that it is the Loyal Order of the Basset Hound and that they have been around for ages (her dad was one of them, several decades earlier).
 They appear to exist for the primary purpose of hanging out and doing pranks.
 And yet, their pranks are fairly stupid, poorly planned, and mostly go unnoticed by the school.

 Frankie is certain she could organize things better, but she isn’t even supposed to know about the Order, let alone be invited.
 The boys like her, because Matthew does, but she’s just a silly, pretty sophomore to them.
 She’s just a girl who falls off a bike.

 Determined to show them she’s worthy of the Order, she initiates a new prank, pretending to be the leader, the Alpha Dog, who has left school for a few days over Halloween.
 But then, when he returns, and takes credit for the massive success of the prank, pretending to have organized it all, she realizes it is not enough.
 They don’t even suspect her.

 What can she do to show them she’s smart enough – smarter than any of them, really – to be a part of them, be one of them?
 She’s not content to be a sideline invitee to lame parties or to sit with them at lunch – she wants to be one of the dogs.

-The plot is clever and well-realized, but what sets this book apart is the fantastic narration.
+The plot is clever and well-realized, but what sets The Disreputable History of Frankie Landau Banks apart is the fantastic narration.
 It’s a third person view of Frankie, but the narrator often leaps in to tell you what items are important, how things are going to play out, and why Frankie is so very different from the other girls who would be more than happy to be dating the school’s most gorgeous senior, even if he does patronize them from time to time.